fediverse-devnet/feditest/docs/plan/index.md

 There are several practical challenges for the test framework in the interaction with specific apps:

-**App provisioning:** Ideally, to run a series of tests against app A, a new instance of app A should be provisioned for the duration of the test run, and taken down afterwards.
+**App provisioning:** Ideally, to run a series of tests against app A, a clean new instance of app A without older data should be provisioned for the duration of the test run, and taken down afterwards.
 This would:

 * Keep test data and test-related load away from production servers;